 - send and receive email messages with attachments?

-What Should I Expect as an Online Student
+What Should I Expect as a Self-Paced Student

 Participation & Attendance

-- Commit at least 10 to 15 hours / week / class to read, conduct research, complete assignments, participate in discussions, etc.
+Commit at least 5-7 hours per lesson to read, conduct research, complete assignment, take quizzes etc.

 Students work at their own pace and turn in assignments whenever they want.
 Within the 6 months, students must plan ahead of schedule to meet their Course Completion deadline.
 Avoid submitting more than 2 assignments per week to allow instructors time to provide feedback before you move on to the next lesson.